agapebondservant/tap-data/workshop/content/mlops-demo-airflow.md

 The Visual Editor screen should show up with the content of the **values.yaml** file.
 Updating the content will allow us to override the configuration for our deployment.

-For a baseline configuration to use, we can search for a predefined template from TAP's **Accelerators**.
+For a baseline, we can search for a predefined template with TAP's **Accelerators**.
 Launch the Accelerator view:
 ```dashboard:open-url
 url: {{ ingress_protocol }}://tap-gui.{{ ingress_domain }}/create